dr413677671/PromptGallery-stable-diffusion-webui/README.md

 ## About The Project

 TLDR; Stable-diffusion is an AI model which can generate illustration based on text-based prompts.
-What does a prompt/prompt-set looks like in AI's eyes?
-Could we do AI illustraion like shopping?
+What does a prompt/prompt-set in AI's eyes?
+How do we do prompt combination like shopping?

-Prompt Gallery works as a guidebook to ease users life in AI art creation.
-Look at previews and select prompt-set.
+This is an extension of [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+Checkout this powerful tool.

+Use Prompt Gallery like a cookbook.
+Build your own prompt-set library and do illustration/creation.
 Life is that easy.

 ## Cool Features:
 * Scalable Prompt Library
 * Stable-Diffusion-WebUI Integration
 * Avatar System (model/character presets)

 Keep your pace.
-Let's start from building your prompt library.
+Let's start from building your prompt library. <a href="#build-library">Build Library</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>